misbah7172/DropEx/README.md

 4. Commit your changes:

-git commit -m 'Add some feature'
+git commit -m 'Add Your Feature'

 5. Push to the branch: